Islandora/documentation/docs/installation/playbook.md

 #### group_vars/webserver/apache.yml

-Here's where you set the port to 80 instead of 8000.
+This is where we specify that the webserver is listening on the default port 80, instead of the development machine port 8000.
 ```yml
 apache_listen_port: 80
 ```